Louis F. Snedigar

-Louis Fielding “Red" Snedigar (1890–1951) was an attorney, realtor and four-time mayor of the city of Miami Beach.
+Louis Fielding "Red" Snedigar (1890–1951) was an attorney, realtor and four-time mayor of the city of Miami Beach.

 Early life

+Snedigar was the son of a Union Civil War veteran.
+He was born in Bartow, FL.

-Louis married Edna Morris on May 24, 1916, in Deland, Florida.
+He married Edna Morris on May 24, 1916, in Deland, Florida.
 He later graduated from Stetson University where he played baseball while earning a law degree.
 Snedigar had a .420 batting average and was signed to a contract by the Philadelphia Athletics.
 Snedigar later credited major league legend, Connie Mack with dissuading him from a baseball career.